Master Gardener Volunteer Program

 Volunteer Requirements

-• Applicants must be Sedgwick County residents, age 18 or over, with a high school diploma or equivalent and an interest in gardening.
+• Applicants must be Sedgwick County residents, age 18 or over, with a high school diploma or equivalent

 • Each Master Gardener provides a minimum of 48 hours annually of volunteer work through projects and events we sponsor.